Coronavirus - Medi-Cal Applications and Eligibility During the COVID-19 Public Emergency

 - 250 Percent Working Disabled Program (250% WDP): You can call 250% WDP at 1-916-445-9891.

-If you receive a COVID-19 stimulus or rebate check, this will not count as income against your Medi-Cal.17 It also does not count as a resource for Medi-Cal until 12 months after.
+If you receive a COVID-19 stimulus or rebate check, this will not count as income against your Medi-Cal.23 It also does not count as a resource for Medi-Cal until 12 months after.
+Note, if you live in a long-term care or assisted living facility, you should be able to keep your COVID-19 stimulus payment or rebate check.
+This stimulus check is a tax credit which means long-term care and assisted living facilities should not be taking that money from you, even if you get Medi-Cal.24

-If you receive Pandemic Unemployment Assistance or Pandemic Unemployment Compensation, then it will be counted as income.18 If this is income is retained into the following month, then it will be counted as property.19; However, if you receive the $600 additional weekly payment, then this will not be counted in the income or property.20
+If you receive Pandemic Unemployment Assistance or Pandemic Unemployment Compensation, then it will be counted as income.25 If this income is retained into the following month, then it will be counted as property.26 However, if you receive the $600 additional weekly payment, then this will not be counted as income or property.27

 What if I requested a Medi-Cal hearing?